Experience Transat

 For me, fewer crowds is one of the greatest benefits of an off-season trip.
 Being able to access tourist attractions without having to elbow your way through queues and waiting in shorther lines is a huge privilege.
 It also has a positive impact on the preservation of these often fragile sites.

-Travel off peak and get the best prices on accommodations, flights, and activities
+Travel off peak and get cheap deals on accommodations, flights, and activities

-And with the savings you’ve made, why not treat yourself to a little bit of luxury by upgrading to Club Class?
+And with all the money you’ve saved, why not indulge a little—perhaps upgrading to Club Class? for a touch of luxury?

 In my opinion, this is the best of all the benefits that have been mentioned here.
 To have the privilege of interacting with the locals, to really get to know their daily lives, to learn more about their part of the world, and to get their suggestions for wonderful little places that we would never have been able to find in the guidebooks.
 Never be afraid to strike up a conversation with someone, even if you don’t speak the language.
 There is always a way for you to understand each other in the end!